md-faizanahmad/clinic-web-app/README.md

 <h2>Overview</h2>

 <p>
-This project is a simple landing page created to introduce a clinic web application.
+This project is a simple landing page created to introduce a clinic Web application.
 The page highlights the main features and provides a clear way for visitors to learn about the service.
 </p>